A traditional old fashioned yeast roll, made a bit easier by using the equally old fashioned pan roll method.

 I've tried dozens of the quicker 30 minute roll recipes and I've yet to find one that makes me happy.
 Frankly while they are not bad, the ones I've tried are really much more like biscuits than rolls to me, and to me there is a distinct difference between the two.
 But... in all fairness I am a bit of a bread freak so I guess my threshold is high.
 I'm telling you, if you set a block of butter and a basket of hot yeast rolls in front of me on one side, and a big platter filled with assorted desserts next to them on the other side, I'd go for the hot rolls every single time.

-This is my basic yeast roll recipe using the old fashioned pan method of rolling the dough into an oblong shape, placing it all in one piece into a buttered 9 x 13 inch baking pan and then scoring the dough for the second rise.
+This is my basic yeast roll recipe using the old-fashioned pan method of rolling the dough into an oblong shape, placing it all in one piece into a buttered 9 x 13-inch baking pan and then scoring the dough for the second rise.
 It's not anything unique to me at all - in fact, it's a very old method, that essentially gives you a pull apart type of roll.
 When they're done you just cut through the scoring and put them into the bread basket.
 I've also written this for hand mixing for those of you who do not have a stand mixer.

-By the way, do invest in an instant read thermometer of some type for your kitchen.
+By the way, do invest in an instant read thermometer (#ad) of some type for your kitchen.
 They are fairly inexpensive and a necessary kitchen tool in my opinion.
 Even though I consider myself to be a fairly seasoned cook, I still use mine all the time to check internal temperature in chicken, meat, pork, roasts, even breads, and like here, water temperature, because too hot water will kill yeast and too cold water is ineffective.
 An instant read thermometer makes it fool proof.

 Here's how to make these delicious rolls.

-First things first - I always proof the yeast to make sure it's good.
+First things first - while I know not everybody does, I always proof the yeast to make sure it's good.
 Proofing the yeast with a bit of sugar lets you know the yeast is alive.
 If it doesn't bubble up, it's not good.
-Sure is a lot better than throwing a whole recipe together only to end up with ineffective yeast and flat bread after all that work.
-I buy the yeast that comes in a jar and store mine in the freezer.
-When I need it, I just measure it out and let it come to room temperature while I gather the rest of the ingredients.
+It sure is a lot better than throwing a whole recipe together only to end up with ineffective yeast and flat bread after all that work.

 So step one, check your water temperature.
 Then step two, place the yeast, along with a pinch of sugar and a small amount of water at about 110 degrees, in this case 1/4 cup, mix well, and let it proof for about 5 minutes or so.
 If it puffs up like this, it's good!
 If it doesn't, go buy new yeast before proceeding.